 - Driving on a Suspended License

 It is important to note that while convictions for the above offenses can be vacated, this is a discretionary decision made by the court and not a matter of right.
 Some judges will and do balk at the idea.
 This is especially true when the conviction is for a charge that was reduced from an original charge of DUI.
 The thought process of these judges is that a reduction from a DUI counts as a prior DUI in case of a subsequent DUI conviction.
 An expungement of the initial conviction would nullify it’s use as a prior for future sentencing purposes.
 This fact alone is a reason anyone who qualifies for an expungement of such a conviction should make a motion to do so.
-To qualify for an expungement, in addition to having a qualified charge eligible for expungement one must:
+To qualify for a record vacation, in addition to having a qualified charge eligible for expungement one must:

 - Have no new criminal charges pending at the time the motion is made